opensearch-project/documentation-website/_dashboards/workspace/index.md

 - If a you have a default workspace configured, you are directed to the workspace overview page.
 - If a you have only one workspace, you are directed to the overview page of that workspace.
-- If a you have multiple workspaces, you are taken to the new home page.
+- If a you have multiple workspaces, you are directed to the new home page.
 - If a you have no workspaces, you are directed to the new home page.